 The Pepperdine University Student Employment Office offers a wonderful opportunity for supervisors to accomplish their department goals while giving students valuable out-of class learning opportunities.
 As a student employee supervisor, you are an important part of the campus community and your work is greatly appreciated.

-To enrich the student employment supervisor experience, the Student Employment Office has created a handbook for supervisors to inform them of their responsibilities and to also share resources that may be of use throughout the year.
-Supervisors are strongly encouraged to read this Handbook and keep it available as a reference.
+To enrich the student employment supervisor experience, the Student Employment Office has created a monthly supervisor training as well as a quick guide for supervisors to inform them of their responsibilities as well as share resources that may be of use.
+Supervisors are strongly encouraged to complete at least one training session and keep the quick guide as a reference.